Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 ![import-rtpt-map-calc.jpg](https://bitbucket.org/repo/L5qerE/images/1950590911-import-rtpt-map-calc.jpg)

-Notice that the routepoints now have kept their labels, as opposed to their anonymuous behaviour when QMapShack derives routepoints from waypoints.
+Notice that the routepoints now have kept their labels, as opposed to their anonymous behavior when QMapShack derives routepoints from waypoints.

 As soon as you call "Edit Route", e.g. to move points, you get a warning